wootencl/apidocs-v4/source/includes/_enrollment.md

 Argument | Description
 -------- | -----------
-dependents | A list of dependents covered under benefits by the subscriber.
-Each dependent list item may utilize the same request fields as a subscriber. sponsor | The employer/sponsor of the benefits. sponsor.name | The name of the sponsor. sponsor.tax_id | The tax id of the sponsor. subscriber | The subscriber/employee of the benefits. subscriber.address | The address for the subscriber. subscriber.address.line | The first address line for the subscriber. subscriber.address.line2 | The second address line for the subscriber.
-(Optional) subscriber.address.city | The city for the subscriber. subscriber.address.postal_code | The postal/zip code for the subscriber. subscriber.address.county | The county for the subscriber. subscriber.benefits | The list of benefits for the subscriber. subscriber.benefits.begin_date | The date benefits start for this list item. subscriber.benefits.end_date | The date benefits end for this list item. subscriber.benefits.benefit_type | The type of benefit.
-(Health, Dental, Vision, etc.) subscriber.benefits.late_enrollment | Is the benefit enrolling late?
+coverage_level | The coverage level of the subscriber. dependents | A list of dependents covered under benefits by the subscriber.
+Each dependent list item may utilize the same request fields as a subscriber. eligibility_begin_date | The date the subscriber is eligible for benefits. employment_status | The employment status of the subscriber. gender | The gender of the subscriber. group_or_policy_number | The group or policy number. handicapped | Is the subscriber handicapped?
+Yes or No. late_enrollment | Is the subscriber a late enrollee?
+True or False maintenance_reason | The maintenance reason of this list item. primary_communication_number | The primary communication number for the subscriber. primary_communication_type | The type of primary communication above. sponsor | The employer/sponsor of the benefits. sponsor.name | The name of the sponsor. sponsor.tax_id | The tax id of the sponsor. subscriber | The subscriber/employee of the benefits. subscriber_number | If applicable the number for the subscriber. subscriber.address | The address for the subscriber. subscriber.address.city | The city for the subscriber. subscriber.address.county | The county for the subscriber. subscriber.address.line | The first address line for the subscriber. subscriber.address.line2 | The second address line for the subscriber.
+(Optional) subscriber.address.postal_code | The postal/zip code for the subscriber. subscriber.benefits | The list of benefits for the subscriber. subscriber.benefits.begin_date | The date benefits start for this list item. subscriber.benefits.benefit_type | The type of benefit.
+(Health, Dental, Vision, etc.) subscriber.benefits.end_date | The date benefits end for this list item. subscriber.benefits.late_enrollment | Is the benefit enrolling late?
 True or False. subscriber.benefits.maintenance_type | The type of benefit maintenance.
 (Addition, Cancellation or Termination, Delete, Reinstatement, etc) subscriber.birth_date | The date of birth for the subscriber.